Buy here: We ship World Wide

 Chipmunk HDMI Tester (A4614)

-The Chipmunk HDMI Tester is a simple tool to see if an HDMI port is working, and to give you feedback if the HDMI port is supplying an image without connecting a big HDMI monitor.
+The Chipmunk HDMI Tester has become the most popular way to test HDMI ports on gaming consoles, although it will work equally well on normal computers.
+It is a simple tool to see if an HDMI port is working, and to give you feedback if the HDMI port is supplying an image without connecting a big HDMI monitor.

 Works on all HDMI ports including on gaming consoles and video cards.